 M.C.
 Chambers writes science fiction and fantasy.
+Her latest story is called “Stonegiver” and is published by TdotSpec in the anthology Imps and Minions.
 Her first novel, Shapers’ Veil, is published by Hadley Rille Books.
 Other stories published by Hadley Rille Books include Silk and Velvet in the anthology Renaissance Festival Tales, an award-winning science fiction story, Visual Silence, in the anthology Return to Luna, and Uno por Cada in Hadley Rille Book’s anthology Ruins Excavation.

 Mother of Heroes

 Each morning, my feet pick their way over a floor strewn with bodies.
 Bodies of tiny warriors, beside tiny dismembered limbs, plastic guns, swords, knives and alien blasters.
 From the hallway, my feet cross shark-infested carpet, where pirate ships with tall sails loom with magnificent bravado.
 With a series of mighty leaps, my feet escape the tall ships only to become enmeshed in a maze of cables, at one end of which is a roaring amphibious monster shedding swarms of vile, slimy offspring.
 At the other end is my own offspring, one of five sons, doing electronic battle with fierce, relentless glee.